-This page is about my emotional and physical journey as I push myself to get back to having some semblance of the life I had before 2010.
-More than anything I want my website to be an inspiration to other people in similar positions to the one I found myself in eight painful years ago.
+This page is about my emotional and physical journey as I push myself to having some semblance of the life I had before 2010.
+More than anything I want my website to be an inspiration to other people in similar positions to the one I found myself over a decade ago.
 There is a life ahead of you.
 It might not be the life you envisaged, and parts of it won't be the life you want for yourself, but it can still be meaningful and fulfilling.
 Talk to people who matter, accept the help that's offered, or demand help if there is none.
 There's always hope, and I'm certain better days are ahead of you.
 Feel free to get in touch with me and let me know if I'm making any difference, but I'm no longer a therapist, nor am I any kind of substitute for professional help like your local mental health team, The Samaritans, MIND or Rethink.
 I've added links to a number of resources below.
 Please take a leap of faith and ring someone if you or a loved one aren't coping.
 There's no shame in asking for help - I did, and despite the symptoms I still have, and everything I continue to endure, I'm so glad to be alive.

 Polar bear on Ice Island, Svalbard